 An assigned registered nurse makes regular visits and evaluates the patient’s condition.
-They talk regularly with the patient’s physician about appropriate continuing treatment.
 The nurse teaches the patient’s family and friends to be caregivers and to manage pain and other symptoms.
 There is a nurse on call 24 hours a day, seven days a week to respond to any emergency.
-An assigned hospice nurse visits the patient at least once a week, or as needed, depending upon the patient’s condition.
+An assigned hospice nurse visits the patient as needed depending upon the patient’s condition.

 Professional Home Care Aides

-Certified home care aides change beds and provide personal care such as bathing, shaving, nail care, shampooing and dressing.
-A nurse aide is available to visit a patient up to seven days per week, depending upon the patient’s condition and the family’s wishes.
+Certified home care aides provide personal care such as bathing, shaving, nail care, shampooing and dressing.
+A nurse aide is available to visit a patient up to five days per week, depending upon the patient’s condition and the family’s wishes.

 Licensed Social Workers

-Licensed social workers help with psychological and emotional problems, arrange for delivery of community services and medical equipment, and provide counseling for patients and their families.
+Licensed social workers help with psychological and emotional problems, arrange for delivery of community services, and provide counseling for patients and their families.

 Our chaplain consults with and assists the patient and their families with their spiritual concerns, complimenting the patient’s own minister when appropriate.